UCF-project/moocjs_docs/readme.md

-# UCF MOOC Docs
+# UCF MOOCJS Docs

-This is the project of UCF MOOC documentation.
+This is the project of UCF MOOCJS documentation.

 The documentation is in markdown format and can be served by [Hugo](https://gohugo.io/).